-Field Description Task Number A fill-in for the task number for the compile.
-If you enter a task number, Roundtable restricts its search for objects to those included in the specified task.
-If you enter a value of 0, the search is not restricted to any task.
-Module A fill-in for the module for the compile or an asterisk ().
+Field Description Task Number A fill-in for the Task number for the compile.
+If you enter a Task number, Roundtable restricts its search for objects to those included in the specified Task.
+If you enter a value of 0, the search is not restricted to any Task.
+Module A fill-in for the Workspace Module for the compile or an asterisk ().
 If you enter a specific module, Roundtable restricts its search for objects to that module.
 Object Group A fill-in for the group to compile or an asterisk ().
 If you enter a specific group, Roundtable restricts its search for objects to that group.
 Object Type A fill-in for the specific type of object or an asterisk ().
 Roundtable restricts its search for object to objects of the specified type.
 Object A fill-in for the object name or a match expression using an asterisk () placeholder (wildcard).
 For example, you could specify a value of "ar.p" to restrict Roundtable to searching for objects that begin with "ar" and end with ".p".
 Compile with Xref Activate this toggle box to create a compile with cross-references.
-Force Compile Activate this toggle box to force each selected object to compile, even if Roundtable doesn't think the object needs compiling.
-Normally, Roundtable keeps track of which objects should be
+Force Compile Activate this toggle box to force each selected object to compile,

-Field Description recompiled.
+Field Description even if Roundtable doesn't think the object needs compiling.
+Normally, Roundtable keeps track of which objects should be recompiled.
 Listings Activate this toggle box to print the fully expanded code (with the include files).
 This is the Listing parameter in the OpenEdge COMPILE statement.
-Roundtable saves the listing file as list.1.
+Roundtable saves the listing file as list\.1.
 An Xref listing is also generated if a full compile was performed.
-Asynchronous (AppServer only) Activate this toggle box to free your Roundtable client session while the compile processes on the server partition.
-Show Meter (Client/Server only) Activate this toggle box to display a status window showing the OpenEdge of the selective compile process.
 Stop On Error Activate this toggle box to stop the compile process whenever a selected object generates a compile error.